dmurfet/deeplinearlogic/README.md

 # Linear Logic and Recurrent Neural Networks

 This is the repository of the paper "Linear Logic and Recurrent Neural Networks" and the associated TensorFlow implementation.
+This was originally a private personal repo, but since the project has been abandoned since early 2017 I am now making it public (*as is!* there is no guarantee this even runs on the latest version of TensorFlow).
+For the theoretical background see the note `deepll.pdf`.

-At the moment the repo is private.
-The aim is to find a sequence-to-sequence task on which one of our models, created with the help of linear logic, substantially outperforms the NTM.
+The aim of the project was to find a sequence-to-sequence task on which one of our models, created with the help of linear logic, substantially outperforms the NTM.
+This was a failure, but the implementation of the NTM seems solid and may be useful to someone.
 A good overview of attention and augmented RNNs is [this paper](http://distill.pub/2016/augmented-rnns/) by Chris Olah and Shan Carter.

 The **models** that have been implemented so far in `ntm/ntm.py` are